 Northern Ireland legally recognised humanist weddings last year . after a Court of Appeal ruling said it would breach human rights not to do so.

-In England and Wales humanist ceremonies are permitted but do not carry legal recognition .
+England and Wales allow humanist ceremonies but they do not carry legal recognition.
 Meaning humanist couples must register their marriage civilly if they want to have a humanist wedding.

-In last autumn’s Budget, the Treasury announced a review into relaxing the rules around wedding venues in England and Wales.
+In last autumn’s Budget the Treasury announced a review into the rules around wedding venues in England and Wales.
 The move could bring the law more into line with Scotland .
 Where there is more freedom in where couples can tie the knot.